UPDATED November 23 2017

 For a long time now, it’s been fashionable to describe great rock music as rock & roll.
 But have you ever wondered when this second era of rock & roll began?

-When the Beatles first exploded through pop music’s letterbox, in late 1962, rock & roll had become passé, generally obliterated by ultra-boring, middle-of-the-road, lightweight elevator music.
+When the Beatles first exploded through pop music’s letterbox, in late 1962, rock ‘n’ roll had become unhip and passé, generally obliterated by ultra-boring, middle-of-the-road, lightweight elevator music.
 Quiffs, tight jeans, shaking hips and great rocking music had gone out of fashion.
 Being just a kid, I was baffled where all this magnificent music had gone.

-The last great rock & roll record I remember being released was two-and-a-half years before the Beatles changed music forever.
-The track was ‘Shakin’ All Over’, written by Johnny Kidd, and recorded by Kidd and his Pirates at London’s Abbey Road, in May 1960.
+The last great rock ‘n’ roll record I remember being released was two-and-a-half years before the Beatles changed music forever.
+This track was ‘Shakin’ All Over’, written by Johnny Kidd, and recorded by the great Johnny Kidd and his Pirates band at London’s Abbey Road, in May 1960.

-‘Shakin’ All Over’ shook Britain that summer of 1960, hitting number one in August.
-It wasn’t marketed as rock ‘n’ roll back then, of course, simply pop, and only released in the UK.
+‘Shakin’ All Over’ shook Britain all over, that summer of 1960, hitting number one in August.
+It wasn’t marketed as rock ‘n’ roll back then, of course, simply as pop music.
+For some reason, the single was only released in the UK.
 Since you’ve possibly only heard cover versions, here’s the Johnny Kidd original:

-In 1966, the American country rock band, the Byrds, recorded ‘So You Want to be a Rock ‘n’ Roll Star’.
-Released in January 1967, the single reached 29 in the U.S. hot 100.
+In 1966, the American country rock band, the Byrds, recorded ‘So You Want to be a Rock ‘n’ Roll Star’ – sticking to 1950s-style spelling.
+To my knowledge, this was the first time rock ‘n’ roll star was mentioned as a concept.
+Released in January 1967, the Byrds’ single reached 29 in the U.S. hot 100.
 Here it is: